Harshal-Bhatkar/Advance-Regression-Assignment/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->
 ## Conclusion
--The optimal lambda value in case of Ridge and Lasso is as below:
+- The optimal lambda value in case of Ridge and Lasso is as below:
-    Ridge - 5
+   - Ridge - 5
-    Lasso - 0.0005
+   - Lasso - 0.0005
--The Mean Squared error in case of Ridge and Lasso are:
+- The Mean Squared error in case of Ridge and Lasso are:
-    Ridge - 0.01362
+   - Ridge - 0.01362
-    Lasso - 0.01341
+   - Lasso - 0.01341
--The Mean Squared Error of Lasso is slightly lower than that of Ridge -Lasso helps in feature reduction as the coefficient value of one of the features became 0, hence Lasso has a better edge over Ridge.
+- The Mean Squared Error of Lasso is slightly lower than that of Ridge
+- Lasso helps in feature reduction as the coefficient value of one of the features became 0, hence Lasso has a better edge over Ridge.
--Based on Lasso, the factors that generally affect the price are the Living area square feet, Zoning classification, Overall quality and condition of the house, Foundation type of the house, Number of cars that can be accommodated in the garage, Total basement area in square feet and the Basement finished square feet area.
+- Based on Lasso, the factors that generally affect the price are the Living area square feet, Zoning classification, Overall quality and condition of the house, Foundation type of the house, Number of cars that can be accommodated in the garage, Total basement area in square feet and the Basement finished square feet area.
--Therefore, the variables predicted by Lasso in the above bar chart as significant variables for predicting the price of a house.
+- Therefore, the variables predicted by Lasso in the above bar chart as significant variables for predicting the price of a house.

 ## Acknowledgements
 Give credit here.